node-class-may-2023/ComIT_Node/css.md

 /* We set the body font size in 16px using a absolute value */ body { font-size: 16px; }

-/* Now the font-size is 16px so we can use a realite value like 2em to change it (32px) */ h1 { font-size: 2em; }
+/* Now the font-size is 16px so we can use a relative value like 2em to change it (32px) */ h1 { font-size: 2em; }
 ```

-* In the previous example if we change the body font-size it will change how every element with a relative value looks like
+* In the previous example if we change the body font-size it will change how every element with a relative value looks

 ### Weight
 * The font-weight property specifies the weight (or boldness) of the font